daveaneo/pheatherx/docs/old/PHEATHERX_V2_BLACKHAT_REVIEW.md

-# PheatherX v2 Black Hat Security Review
+# FheatherX v2 Black Hat Security Review

 ## Attacks Worth Investigating

 ### 1. Reserve Oracle Manipulation
 The public reserve cache is your weak point.
 You say arbitrageurs keep prices current, but what if I *am* the arbitrageur?
 I could:
-- Make a large trade on PheatherX
+- Make a large trade on FheatherX
 - The encrypted reserves update, but public cache is stale
 - Immediately arbitrage against an external pool at the "old" price
 - Profit from the lag window before the cache syncs